annadelahsiao/annadelahsiao/README.md

 ### Hi there 👋

-Anna is a multidisciplinary designer passionate about providing user-friendly products that solve complex problems.
-She specializes in UX design, prototyping, design thinking, and usability testing.
-She practices a user-centered and equity-focused design solution that emphasizes research and iteration.
-Her marketing analytics background helped her gain better data insights to make design decisions with creative problem-solving.
+Anna specializes in crafting complex designs, prototyping, and usability testing.

 <!--